 These newer, and less expensive than earlier LED lights can also be used by themselves (especially for tanks under 50 gallons) or in combination with T2, T5, Metal Halide or simple and inexpensive CFL lamps.
 For tanks over 100 gallons, these compact TMC Aqua Ray Marine Lights can be used in the previously mention before mentioned combination with SHO for greater economy.

-Other good lighting choices include New Generation T2, T5 (slightly less then T2 technology though), & VHO lights.
+Other good lighting choices include New Generation T2 (for Nano Tanks), T5, & VHO lights.
 In fact the T2 lights can be linked together and have high usable light output making it not only excellent light for small to medium Basic Reef and Nano Reef tanks, but excellent lights for Fish only or FOWLR tanks.
 For example; two 13 Watt T2 fixtures can easily illuminate one 60 gallon Fish Only/FOWLR tank for very little cost in energy.

 Please see this article for MUCH more in depth and updated information about aquarium lighting: